ccgus/lift/Lift Specification.md

 All fields are case sensitive and any text is stored as UTF-8.

+File extension is '.lift', and the UTI is 'org.liftimage.lift'

 # image_attributes
 `create table image_attributes (name text, value blob)`
 The image_attributes table is a key value store for attributes on the image.
 Things like color space, image size (in pixels), dpi, bits per component, and even a composite of all the layers.